 Friday, 08 November

-Keynote Lecture: Climates of Empire.
+Opening Lecture: Climates of Empire.
 Representation, Science, and European Environmental Colonialism

 Dr Angelo M. Caglioti, Rome Prize Fellow at the American Academy in Rome, Rome

-In his introductory keynote lecture, the historian Angelo M. Caglioti will introduce a broad overview of the relationship between science, art and European environmental colonialism.
+In his introductory lecture, the historian Angelo M. Caglioti will introduce a broad overview of the relationship between science, art and European environmental colonialism.
 His research focuses on the intersection between the environmental sciences, in particular colonial meteorology, and the political ambitions of European imperialism.
 He is particularly interested in the removal of colonialism from public memory in Italy.

 Lecture Performance: Peace With the Earth: tracing agricultural memory, refiguring practice

 Åsa Sonjasdotter, artist, Berlin /Island of Ven, SE

 In her upcoming publication Peace With the Earth, Åsa Sonjasdotter’s artistic research culminates in a network of multiple individual, intertwined narratives about the disappearance and emergence of plant varieties.
 Those plant-stories are ranging from historical forms of cultivation and the role of women in ecological protests, to the rich variety of vegetables in 18th century kitchen gardens as a subversive form of biodiversity free from state regulation.

 Opening of the exhibition Seeds For Future Memories – Part 4 /an extract